ucb-sts/sts/DOCUMENTATION.md

 Sync proto requires there to be module written by us running within the controller software.

+### Dependency on POX

+STS depends on POX for library functionality (that is, we do not use POX for its controller functionality).
+Here are the specific library functionality we make use of:
+  - Our software switches are instances of NXSoftwareSwitches from pox/lib/openflow/nx_software_switch.py (also see software_switch.py)
+  - STSIOWorker subclasses the IOWorker from pox/lib/ioworker/io_worker.py
+  - We use the revent library for event handling
+  - POX's dataplane packet classes are used to encapsulate packets
+  - libopenflow1.0 is used to parse and encapsulate OpenFlow messages
+  - We use pox.util.connect_socket_with_backoff to create and connect non-blocking sockets

 ## Development Workflow

 ### Console Output